 The second letter in CHAMPS stands for help.

-Help controls the way your students can seek help when they have a question or need clarification.
+Help controls how your students can seek help when they have questions or need clarification.

-Use the question and actions below if you want your kids to be problem solvers.
+Use the questions and actions below if you want your kids to be problem solvers.

 Question